jrg94/CSE5539/presentation/paper-notes.md

 understand the mixture of sounds.
 Obviously, we'd like to be able to replicate that behavior in a computer.

+### 8.2: Music Scene Description

+The Music Scene Description section introduces the capabilities of untrained music listeners (i.e. hum melody, clapping on beat, etc.).
+As a result, a system for describing music should not consider technical musical details like individual notes in a chord but rather its overall tone color.

 ## [REpeating Pattern Extraction Technique (REPET)][2]

 At a high level, REPET is a tool for extracting repeating pattern audio from